MuhdHilmiS/MuhdHilmiS/README.md

 # 👋 Hi there!
 I'm Hilmi Shakri

 Welcome to my GitHub profile!
-I'm a passionate **pro gamer** and developer with a diverse skill set in both front-end and back-end technologies.
+I'm a passionate web and application developer with a diverse skill set in both front-end and back-end technologies.
 Whether it's building dynamic web applications or developing immersive game experiences, I love turning ideas into reality through code.

 ## 🛠️ Skills & Technologies